a8m/golang-cheat-sheet/README.md

 var b = a[1:4]		// slice from index 1 to 3
 var b = a[:3]		// missing low index implies 0
 var b = a[3:]		// missing high index implies len(a)
+var c = append(a,17,3)  // append items to slice a var c = append(a,b...)  // concatenate slices a and b

 // create a slice with make
 a = make([]byte, 5, 5)	// first arg length, second capacity